nextpyp/pyp/docs/install/install-web.rst

 but sometimes things still might not work out perfectly.

-If you have questions, need clarification on any of the installation options, or are just looking for a little help getting through the installation, don't hesitate to reach out on our `GitHub discussions <https://github.com/orgs/nextpyp/discussions>`_  board.
+If you have questions, need clarification on any of the installation options, or are just looking for a little help getting through the installation, visit the :doc:`Support<../known-issues>` page for a list of available support resources.